Casper Bucher 3 4 5 6

 - Buried: Lower Paxton Twp.: Wenrich Church Cemetery, Dauphin, PA 7

-Other names for Casper were Caspar Bucher 1 2 7 9 10 and Johan Caspar Bucher.
+Other names for are Caspar Bucher 1 2 7 9 10 and Johan Caspar Bucher.

 Noted events in his life were:

-Alt.
-Death, 11 Jun 1789, Harrisburg, Dauphin, PA.
+4. He has conflicting death information of 11 Jun 1789 in Harrisburg, Dauphin, PA.
 6 Henry Egle printed "Tombstone Inscriptions in Grave-yard of Mount Zion Evangelical Lutheran and Reformed Church".

 Bucher, Casper, b.
 1733; d.
 June 11, 1789.